AroldTouko/AutomatedSavingGroups/README.md

     * create a saving group (this automatically create a group of members with the caller address as the first group member).
 Note that this group is binded to the
       created Saving Group
     * Create Members
+    * Add members to a group (the members should be invited after creating their own account)
+    * Add members to the current cotisation (this should be done automatically)
+    * Now every member can connect himself to the contract, approve the contract to spend his funds and make payment to one cotisation
+    * The admin should be able to pay the current beneficiary after all members have contributed.
+When I will insert time management, this will be done automatically